What to Bring – A Checklist

 - Bank routing and account numbers if you want to direct-deposit your return (a check will have this information on it).

 - All wage and earnings statements for both you and your spouse (if you are filing jointly), from all employers and banks.
 This includes forms W-2, W-2G, and all forms 1099 (for example SSA-1099, 1099-MISC, 1099-R, 1099-DIV, 1099-INT, etc.).
-If you are unsure whether or not a form you have is needed, bring it with you just in case.
+If you are unsure whether a form you have is needed, bring it with you.
 If you are missing a W-2, contact the employer for a duplicate before you come in.

 - Self-Employment Income (1099-Misc or Manual Records) if you run a business or perform odd jobs and the associated expenses (Schedule C-EZ Only)